Grasscutters/Grasscutter-Docs/README.md

 Create a new Markdown file in the `docs` folder.

-You may also use existing subfolders or create new ones to organize your pages.
+You may also use existing sub-folders or create new ones to organize your pages.

 ### How to Edit the `navigation.json` File